lukasNo1/opi/README.md

 A 'rollup' is the process of rolling to a higher strike price than the current one.

-If you set `deepITMRollupGap`, you should have some spare cash in the account to pay for rollup costs, because the new contract can have less premium than the current one, if the asset price went up.
+If you set `maxRollupGap`, you should have some spare cash in the account to pay for rollup costs, because the new contract can have less premium than the current one, if the asset price went up.

 ### Risks